addinall/python-C3I/README.md

-I am writing this system using different technology elsewhere, but decided to write this version concurrently
+I am writing this system using different technology elsewhere, but decided to write this version concurrently using PYTHON/Django and BOOTSTRAP.
-N/Django and BOOTSTRAP.

 It seemed a shame to leave PYTHON out of the mix.
 The rechnology stack is a little older than the full stack JS Frameworks; but if it works well, why not.